agiresearch/AIOS/docs/source/agent_developer/agent_framework/autogen.rst

 use AutoGen, you should use ``FrameworkType.AutoGen``.
 Then create autogen agent.
 When running on AIOS, you don't need to supply parameter ``llm_config``, this parameter configures the llm model that the agent will use.
-Because AIOS will controll the llm call.
+Because AIOS will deal with the calling of llms in the backend.

 .. code-block:: python